Crypt-Language/Crypt/README.md

 ## Contributing

 Wish to take part in the development of Crypt?
-Refer [CONTRIBUTING.md](https://github.com/Crypt-Language/Crypt/blob/main/CONTRIBUTING.md) for morte info.
+Refer [CONTRIBUTING.md](https://github.com/Crypt-Language/Crypt/blob/main/CONTRIBUTING.md) for more info.

 ## License